Honorary Degrees at UEL

 His tireless work as founding chairman of the Black Police Association helped to change the face of the London force and advance policing for all.

 Awarded an MBE in 2000, in recognition of his efforts, he retired from the police in 2013 after 30 years of exemplary service.
 His memoir, Closing Ranks, My Life as a Cop, detailed the racism and discrimination he faced in the Met, even as he rose up the ranks.
 It was later made into a much-praised TV drama by Oscar-winning director Steve McQueen.
-Since retiring from the force, Leroy has continued to influence policing policy and become a highly respected commentator on policing and wider social justice issues.
+Since retiring from the force, Mr Logan has continued to influence policing policy and become a highly respected commentator on policing and wider social justice issues.

 2023